NicholasRui/cmctoolkit/README.md

 ## SSE startypes

-The keywords in *PARAM####.txt* sometimes make reference to startypes from the single-star evolution (SSE) prescription from Hurley et al. 2000 (https://academic.oup.com/mnras/article/315/3/543/972062).
+The keywords in *PARAM####.txt* sometimes make reference to startypes from the single-star evolution (SSE) prescription from [Hurley et al. 2000](https://academic.oup.com/mnras/article/315/3/543/972062).
 We reproduce here the meaning of all startype numbers.

 0 • MS star M ≲ 0.7 deeply or fully convective